OpenNTI/nti.dataserver/docs/dataserver-contenttypes.rst

 	   oid_t references[];
    }

-   struct Note : Highlight <Threadable, Anchored, Shareable, Likeable> {
+   struct Note : Highlight <Threadable, Anchored, Shareable, Likeable, Favoritable> {
 	   //An ordered list of objects (strings or objects) that make up the body.
 	   //In particular, Canvas objects can appear here as can HTML strings.
 	   Object[] body;